Places

 Dreaming About Descending in Desert: Meaning, Psychology & Symbolism

-Dreaming of descending in a desert can reflect feelings of vulnerability and introspection during challenging times.
+Dreaming about descending in a desert can reflect feelings of isolation or the need for introspection.

 Written by: DreamMeaning Editorial Team